IBM/ibm_zos_zosmf/docs/source/roles/README_zmf_cpm_manage_software_instance.rst

   | **type**: str

 zmf_user
-  z/OSMF username, prompted when playbook is run.
+  z/OSMF username, prompted when playbook is run or can be specified on playbook run command.

   | **required**: True
   | **type**: str

 zmf_password
-  z/OSMF password, prompted when playbook is run.
+  z/OSMF password, prompted when playbook is run or can be specified on playbook run command.

   | **required**: True
   | **type**: str